Meteplus/meteplus.lib.http/README.md

 # meteplus.lib.http
-    An efficient http library based on HttpURLConnection. it's very easy to use,and you can give a plan or error processing policy to your http request. this library is used in my many java spiders projects and runs well.
+    An efficient http library based on HttpURLConnection. it's very easy to use,and you can give a plan or error processing policy to your http request. this library has been used in my many java spiders projects, it runs well

     public String searchcdr(String taskid){